mcfarljm/fortwrap/README.md

 These wrappers are particularly powerful when using swig with `-c++ -keyword`, since the optional parameters can then be passed by keyword in the target language

+## Known Issues

+* Scalar character arguments not wrapped correctly (generated code won't compile)
+* Old-style dummy argument definitions that do not include `::` are not recognized
+* Enumerators are not wrapped correctly if some names within a set are made private